Everything You Need to Know About Texas BBQ

 Wood is favored over charcoal or gas

-Smokers with a gas assist function have gained popularity in higher volume restaurants, but most masters still do it the old-fashioned way: a hardwood fire that's watched carefully overnight.
-The most common wood used in Central Texas is post oak, but you'll also see mesquite and hickory.
+Smokers with a gas-assist function have gained popularity in higher-volume restaurants, but most masters still do it the old-fashioned way: a hardwood fire that's watched carefully overnight.
+The most common wood used in Central Texas is post oak, but you'll also see mesquite, pecan, and hickory.

 The fires burn low and slow

-One of the hardest parts of barbecuing is the meticulous management of a fire.
+One of the hardest parts of barbecuing is the meticulous management of fire.
 If you cook too hot and fast, the collagen won't have time to render and the inherent toughness of the cut of meat will prevail.
-Pitmasters subscribe to a low and slow philosophy that can take up to 20 hours for each brisket.
+Pitmasters subscribe to a low-and-slow philosophy that can take up to 20 hours or longer for each brisket.

-Many of the most legitimate barbecue operations happen outdoors
+Many of the most legitimate barbecue institutions operate outdoors

 Based on regulations on indoor smokers, spatial considerations, and the low startup cost of trailers, cooking is often done outside.
 This further complicates the fragile ecosystem inside the smoker and tests a pitmaster’s abilities.
 But the smell of the meats slowly doing their thing offers a form of far-reaching advertising that can’t be ought.

 One of the primary distinctions of Central Texas BBQ is simplicity.
 Many pitmasters will sneak in a hint of garlic powder or cayenne, but the traditional rub for brisket is a fistful of salt and black pepper to amplify the flavor without complicating or overpowering the inherent greatness of the flavors.